Skip to content

 This is where you can experience the taste of the traditional Irish cuisine.
 Everything here is top-rated, from the location in the heart of Belfast to the authentic Irish foodies and reasonable service prices.
 The interior design adds to the classic nature of Holohan’s Pantry.

 They serve dishes that take on traditional Irish meals.
-The menu of this family-owned restaurant includes steak sandwiches, salads, fish, and soup.
+This family-owned restaurant’s menu includes steak sandwiches, salads, fish, and soup.
 But they are best known for their “boxty” – a potato and buttermilk dish.
-They have an “early bird” and a “breakfast” menu coming soon, so you might want to try that as well.
+They have an “early bird” and a “breakfast” menu coming soon, so you might also want to try that.

 This restaurant also offers an online booking service through its “Book a table” page.
-All you have to do is just select the date and time and they are all set to welcome you to the warm atmosphere of their comforting two-storey Victorian house.
+Simply select the date and time, and they will be ready to welcome you to the warm atmosphere of their comforting two-storey Victorian house.

 Darcy’s Belfast

 This is another family-run restaurant that serves classic dishes.
 Their mains include Irish Chicken, Irish Ham, and Irish Stew.
-With some tweaks from the present, traditional dishes are made up of top-notch local ingredients that would keep your appetite up.
+With some tweaks from the present, traditional dishes have top-notch local ingredients that will keep your appetite up.

 OX Belfast

-Overlooking the River of Lagan, this restaurant pays great attention to vegetables and fruit, serving them as mains on their menu, which also includes fish and meat.
-That’s why it is very popular among vegetarians.
+Overlooking the River of Lagan, this restaurant pays excellent attention to vegetables and fruit, serving them as mains on their menu, including fish and meat.
+That’s why it is trendy among vegetarians.

 Molly’s Yard

 This award-winning restaurant has been in the business since 2005.
-Three months after their inauguration, Molly’s Yard got the “Best Newcomer Ulster” award from the Restaurant Association of Ireland.
+Molly’s Yard got the “Best Newcomer Ulster” award from the Restaurant Association of Ireland three months after their inauguration.

-Choosing to dine at Molly’s Yard, you should arrive with an empty stomach to have your big share of refined Irish dishes that contain local produce of beef, venison, and seabream.
+Choosing to dine at Molly’s Yard, you should arrive with an empty stomach to have your significant share of refined Irish dishes containing local beef, venison, and seabream produce.
 Besides the tasting menu, this restaurant has many vegetarian options on its vegan menu.
 A menu for children is also available at Molly’s Yard.
 And guess what?
 Dogs are allowed to their outdoor dining area.
 This place sure has its guests covered.

 It opens Monday through Saturday and closes on Sundays.
 You can find them at 1 College Green Mews, Botanic Avenue, Belfast.